Finding a medical specialists can help determine what might be wrong with your voice

 Where to Start

-So where to start when something is happening to your voice?
-Your doctor.
-There is no one path but here are some of the types of healthcare professionals you may see along your journey.
-And some voice clinics have an interdisciplinary approach where you’ll be treated by a team.
+There is no one path, but the following types of healthcare professionals are the ones you may see along your journey.
+Some voice clinics have an interdisciplinary approach where you’ll be treated by a team of professionals.

-A speech-language pathologist can help with voicing and breathing techniques and often works with an ENT on treatment of disorders like spasmodic dysphonia.
-Training to be a SLP includes post-graduate university training, certification from the American Speech-Language-Hearing Association (the initials CCC-SLP), and licensing from the state in which she or he practices.
+Speech-language pathologists, especially those specializing in voice, can help with voicing and breathing techniques and often work with an MD on treating disorders like SD.
+Training includes post-graduate university training, certification from the American Speech-Language-Hearing Association (the initials CCC-SLP), and licensing from the state.
 Although all SLPs receive some training in voice problems, considerable additional clinical experience is required to conduct effective voice therapy.

 Finally, a Diagnosis